Hinduism in the West Indies: Jamaica

 Jamaica was once home to 25,000 Hindus until the mid-20th century.
 However, most of them were converted to Christianity and assimilated into Afro population.
 In the last few decades, the population of Hindus in Jamaica decreased steeply.
 In the 1970s, 5,000 identified themselves as Hindus.
 With there population further declining to 1,453, according to the 2001 census.
-Since then, the Hindu population of Jamaica has risen and it has become the second largest religion (after Christianity) in Jamaica.
+Since then, the Hindu population of Jamaica has risen, and it has become the second largest religion (after Christianity) in Jamaica.
 Diwali (pronounced Divali), the festival of lights, is celebrated in Jamaica every year.
 The 2011 Census showed that the number of Hindus in Jamaica increased by 383 people to be at 1,836 adherents.
 Hinduism's share of the total Jamaican population increased from 0.06% in 2001 to 0.07% of the population in 2011.

 Montserrat

-According to the 2001 census there were 31 Hindus in Montserrat, accounting for 0.8% of the total population and forming the 4th largest religious entity.
+According to the 2023 census, there are 48 Hindus in Montserrat constituting 1.1% of its population, which is slightly higher than the 31 Hindus counted in 2001 census, which constituted 0.8% of the total population and forming the 4th largest religious entity.
 Hindu males numbered 20 and made up 1.0% of the total number of males in the 2001 Census, with 11 Hindu females making up 0.6% of the female total.